hagnernils/ldgv/article.md

           | DFun Ident [Ident] Exp -- define a function with name, parameter list and Expression
           deriving (Show, Eq)
 ```
-where `TIdent` and `Ident` are alias types for `String`.
+where `TIdent` and `Ident` are alias types for `String` and `Exp` are expressions.

 There are also declarations only for typechecking, like type equivalency checking.
 They get typechecked but not
 interpreted by the backend.
 The parsing of text into these declarations is also [tested](readme.md/#testing).

-Let's take a look at available Expressions.
+Let's take a look at available expressions.
 First, we have basic types:
 ```haskell
 data Exp = Unit
          | Int Int  -- bounded Int